Arthur Alla – Director

 Margaret is a Traditional Owner & Elder in a homeland in Rock Country, West Arnhem Land.
 Along with her sisters Molly, Janice & Dorene, she is consulted on all matters concerning her community.
 She loves sharing her culture and traditions, including Skin Names – what this means, how it works.
 Margaret, like her family, loves hunting, gathering, weaving, and enjoying bush tucker delicacies – including File Snake!

-Some of our Immersion Leaders
+Meet some of our Immersion Leaders

 Elle has been working for Red Earth for 5 years, and in that time has lead over 10 immersion to Arnhem Land, Cape York & Central Australia.
 Elle is qualified teacher, and has worked in different schools from Alice Springs down to Hobart.
 Elle has a passion for adventure, the outdoors, working with and seeing young people grow, travelling and experience new cultures.
 Elle brings her teaching skills, empathy, enthusiasm and great rapport with Traditional Owners together to lead fantastic Red Earth immersions.